tijanamilosevic/filmlo/README.md

 * [Hickory](https://github.com/davidsantiago/hickory)
 * [Midje](https://github.com/marick/Midje)

-**Home page**- on home page is Top list popular movies from Netflix, Hulu, Prime Video and Disney+ platform.
+**Home page**- on the home page is Top list popular movies from Netflix, Hulu, Prime Video and Disney+ platform.
 All popular movies are on Popular movies page

 **Netflix portfolio page**- on this page is all Netflix portfolio (Movies and TV Shows).
 You can search portfolio by title, release year, country, duration or type (Movie/TV Show)

-**Netflix stats page**- Netflix portfolio statistics (total count, the oldest/newest Movie/Tv Show, max/min duration for Movies/TV Shows. average duration and Mode (most repetitive values): Year, Genre, Country, Rating system)
+**Netflix stats page**- Netflix portfolio statistics (total count, the oldest/newest Movie/Tv Show, max/min duration for Movies/TV Shows, average duration and Mode (most repetitive values): Year, Genre, Country, Rating system)

 **Movies page**- all movies from Netflix, Hulu, Prime Video and Disney+ platform.
 You can search movies by title, release year, country, IMDb rating, language, duration or genre.
-Also, you can do this search for specific platform by choosing platform name from the list
+Also, you can do this search for specific platform by choosing the platform name from the list

-**Movies stats page**- Movies statistics (total count, the oldest/newest movie/s, average duration for all movies and for specific platform, max/min duration (for all movies and specific platform), duration standard deviation, average IMDb rate (for all movies and specific platform), max/min IMDb (for all movies and specific platform), IMDb standard deviation and Mode (most repetitive values): Duration, Language, Genre, Country, IMDb)
+**Movies stats page**- Movies statistics (total count, the oldest/newest movie/s, average duration of all movies and for a specific platform, max/min duration (for all movies and specific platform), duration standard deviation, average IMDb rate (for all movies and specific platform), max/min IMDb (for all movies and specific platform), IMDb standard deviation and Mode (most repetitive values): Duration, Language, Genre, Country, IMDb)

 **Popular movies page**- Popular movies list.
 You can search movies by title, release year, country, IMDb rating, language, duration, genre or platform